Skip to content

 The Future of Text

-Our approach is to focus on Intelligence Augmentation (IA), rather than outsourcing to Artificial Intelligence (AI).
-We need to augment how we think, not hope an external system will do that for us.
-After all, this flows from my mentor Doug Engelbart’s perspective, as captured by this apocryphal exchange (though he agreed it was representative of their discussion):
+Our approach is to focus on Intelligence Augmentation (IA).
+We need to augment how we think, not hope an external system will do that for us (as is the potential with AI).
+This flows from The Future of Text founder Frode Hegland’s mentor, Doug Engelbart’s perspective, as captured by this apocryphal exchange* (though Doug agreed it was representative of their discussions):

 Marvin Minsky: “We are going to make machines intelligent!”